handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 > Debugging in that manner is enabled in version 1.2 which is not yet in the store, on v1.1 you'll need to make following changes:

+> Debugging with Rider for Unity 2019 and 2020 is having some issues, once breakpoint been hit it'll stop asset from hot-reloading in that session

 in '<your project path>\Assets\FastScriptReload\Scripts\Editor\Compilation\DotnetExeCompilator.cs'
 - on line 76 remove/comment out code that deletes temp files
 ```